 Food and fertility: What you need to know

-Kim Kardashian's well-documented struggle to get pregnant for a second time is actually not that unusual.
-If, like her, you are having problems, take a look at these helpful nutritional tips that could help you get that positive result
+Take a look at these helpful nutritional tips that could help you get that positive result.

 Studies are now beginning to show how the health of both the sperm and the egg before they even meet can affect the outcome of the pregnancy and the health of the baby, child and even through to adulthood.